d-xo/untrustix-git/readme.md

 More thought is required to select an optimum tree depth.
 There is probably a trade off between the sizes of the inclusion and consistency proofs here.

+An example repo can be found here: https://github.com/xwvvvvwx/untrustix-git-testdata.

 ## Proofs

 ### Inclusion